geonetwork/core-geonetwork/docs/manual/docs/user-guide/describing-information/importing-metadata.md

     > -   `Overwrite metadata with same UUID`: any existing metadata record in the catalog having the same UUID as the loaded record will be updated.
     > -   `Generate UUID for inserted metadata`: a new UUID is affected to the loaded record.

     -   `Apply XSLT conversion` allows to transform the record loaded using an XSLT stylesheet.
 A list of predefined transformations is provided.
-The selected transformation should be compatible with the standard of the loaded record (see [customizing-xslt-conversion](customizing-xslt-conversion.md)).
+The selected transformation should be compatible with the standard of the loaded record (see [Adding XSLT conversion for import](/user-guide/workflow/batchupdate-xsl.rst#customizing-xslt-conversion)).
     -   `Validate` trigger the validation of the record before loading it.
 In case of error the record is rejected and an error reported.
     -   `Assign to current catalog` assign the current catalog as origin for the record, in case the MEF file indicate another source.
     -   `Assign to Group` define the group of the loaded record.